objectbox/objectbox-azure-sphere/README.md

 After having successfully run the demo, you are ready to check out the other demo project, `azure-sphere-sensor-demo`:

 1. Buy the [_Grove Starter Kit for Azure Sphere_](https://www.seeedstudio.com/Grove-Starter-Kit-for-Azure-Sphere-MT3620-Development-Kit-p-3150.html) and connect it to your Azure Sphere board.
 Also attach the light and temperature/humidity sensors.
-2. Repeat steps 5 and 6 from the setup instruction above.
+2. Repeat steps 5 and 6 from the setup instruction above for the respective files in the `azure-sphere-sensor-demo` project.
 3. Run the `azure-sphere-sensor-demo` project.
 It will continously read from the attached sensors and write the values, together with the current timestamp, to the HTTP server's database.

 ### Working with the HTTP server